|Martin Luther King Jr. Day |

 7. List some of the major contributions that constitute the legacy of Dr. King.
 Who are individuals that continue his work today?

-www.myvocabulary.com offers more than 435 word lists.
-Please go to the home page for more word lists, word games, interactive worksheets, word puzzles and themed content.
-2500 pages of free content at www.myvocabulary.com are available only online.
-There are no fees.
+www.myvocabulary.com offers more than 455 word lists.
+The home page contains more word lists, word games, word puzzles and themed content that align with Common Core.
+2500 pages of free content are available only online without ads, registration or fees.